-Node-RED18 is an open-source programming tool for wiring the IoT, hardware devices, APIs and online services, created by the Emerging Technology team of IBM.
+The Node-RED17 is an open source programming tool for wiring the IoT, hardware devices, APIs and online services, created by the Emerging Technology team of IBM.
 It includes a browser-based flow editor to wire together flows using a wide range of nodes.
 The flows can be then deployed at runtime.
 Hence, nodes and flows are the two fundamental components in Node-RED.
-Nodes can be divided into three categories, input, output and function.
+Nodes can be divided in three categories, input, output and function.
 The connection between specific nodes designs the above flows.
 Additionally, from a programming point of view, JavaScript functions can be created/extended within the editor using a rich text editor and flows are stored using the JSON format, which can be easily imported and exported for sharing with other applications.

-The Recipe Model (see Deliverable 4.1 and its follow-up, D4.8) and the Recipe Cooker component (see Deliverable 2.4) are based on Node-RED.
+The Recipe Model (see Deliverable 4.1) and the Recipe Cooker component (see Deliverable 2.4) are based on Node-RED.
 Thus, a proposed methodology, which the purpose of resolving any potential semantic conflicts, can be the addition of extra nodes to the core node palette of Node-RED.
-Particularly, this technique is used for SEMIOTICS to resolve any potential semantic conflicts and perform ontology alignment between the interacting domains, in order to have consistency and interactivity between the components of the architecture.
-In the next subsection, a full set of Adaptor nodes are described in order to address the SEMIOTICS requirements.
+Particularly, this technique is used for SEMIoTICS to resolve any potential semantic conflicts and perform ontology alignment between the interacting domains, in order to have consistency and interactivity between the components of architecture.
+At the moment, the first added nodes that have already implemented, provide the functionality of temperature value transformation from the Celsius to the Fahrenheit scale and vice versa.
+More Adaptor Nodes will be added in the future to address the SEMIoTICS requirements.
+All the final extra nodes will be described in the next version of the present deliverable (D4.11).